Installation¶

 pip install metatrain

-In addition, specific models must be installed by specifying the model name.
-For example, to install the SOAP-BPNN model, you can run:
+Install specific models by specifying the model name.
+For example, to install the SOAP-BPNN model:

 pip install metatrain[soap-bpnn]